Requires the FooEvents Calendar plugin

 - Navigate to FooEvents > Settings > Calendar

-- Various settings can be configured that will change the behaviour and display of your calendar.
+- Various settings can be configured that will change the behavior and display of your calendar

-You can set an individual background and text colour for each event.
+You can set an individual background and text color for each event.
 The event name will use these colors when displaying in the calendar grid view.
+These settings also change the background and text color of the date icon in the FooEvents Check-ins app (COMING SOON!).
 To set the calendar colors for your event, do the following: